 Yesterday EUROPP, the London School of Economics blog on European politics and policy, has published my opinion about the next Italian referendum.
 I tried to explain why criticism is exaggerated and the reasons for which, instead, the proposed reform should be backed.

-A couple of days ago I have finished watching the third season of Black Mirror on Netflix.
+A couple of days ago I finished watching the third season of Black Mirror on Netflix.
 I must say that it was pretty good, but, perhaps not as good (and, sometimes, frightening) as the previous seasons.
 However, as I already experienced with the episodes produced by Channel 4, I sometimes got the sense that what… Read More »

 One of three original copies, now in the custody of Historical Archives of the President of the Republic (source of the picture: Wikipedia) One of the things which may mark the success or the (at least partial) failure of Matteo Renzi’s cabinet is the constitutional bill which is going to be debated by Italian senators… Read More »